Solvrz/WPD/README.md

 # WPD
-A project for Water Purification &amp; Segrigation.
+- A Project for Water Purification &amp; Segregation.